Sark: Oblivious Integrity Without Global State: Analysis

-In Sark, as described in Section 3.3, for an Update $U$, the owner at sequence number $j$ must send the update to the Porter specified in the USO asset's last update $F_{j-1}$.
-What this reveals is that the locus of trust required by a user of the system shifts, from a global scope, to a local scope.
-Arguably, to some extent the focus of their interest in governance will shift as well.
-Though the wider Sark system---the validators and ledger---are required for hard finality,\footnote{Though finality could be argued to have occurred as soon as a Porter creates an update, the prevention of equivocation requires the final write to a ledger.
+In Sark, for an Update $U$, the owner at sequence number $j$ must send the update to the Porter specified in the USO asset's last update $F_{j-1}$ (Section 3.2).
+Thus the locus of trust required by a user of the system shifts, from a global scope, to a local scope.
+We argue the focus of their interest in governance will shift as well.
+Although the wider Sark system---the validators and ledger---are required for finality,\footnote{Although finality arguably occurs as soon as a Porter creates an update, the prevention of equivocation requires the final write to a ledger.
 Note that different Porters could, in theory, write to \textit{different} ledgers.} the key point of failure is the Porter.
-Locality means that although agents must trust a Porter absolutely, different agents are trusting different Porters, rather than all agents trusting a single ledger (Figure \ref{fig:decentrality_locality}).
+Locality means agents must trust a Porter absolutely, as the responsibility for anchoring the validity of an update (by including it in the Porter's \textit{transaction trie}) rests with the Porter alone, and no other subsystem.
+Still, different agents are trusting different Porters, rather than all agents trusting a single ledger.\footnote{A rejoinder to this could be that users submit their transactions to different Validators, or RPC or API nodes.
+Still, the distinction remains that all Validators must replicate state exactly, while Porters only manage their own state.
+Thus it is a question of a user having some reliance on all nodes, versus total reliance on one node (in Sark's case, a single Porter).}